AskiaADX/ADXStudio/README.md

 # ADXStudio

-Application in which you can create your own ADC easily.
-This will help all the team to create ADCs.
+This is the Askia IDE to create the ADCs (Askia Design Control)